explorigin/starlight-haxe/README.md

 ### General

-- AMD or ES6 modules for the client-side
+- Modify JSGenerator to output ES6 modules

+  - integration with webpack

 - Consider ways to improve UX by anticipating server responses.
 If the real response comes back differently:

   - rewind the UI state back to before the fake response